rroethof/roethof.net/content/posts/2025/03/the_paradox_of_excessive_security_measures_when_does_safers_become_overkill/index.md

   - 'security'
 ---

-I'm a CISO, Security engineer, a sysadmin, a nerd and a stuborn human.
+I'm a Security Officer, Pentester, a SysAdmin, a nerd and a stuborn human.
 How do we, as companies, strike a balance between a secure IT environment and respecting the human element?
 This post explores how excessive security can hinder productivity and trust.

 ## The Risks of Over-Security
 In an effort to stay one step ahead of threats, many organizations are implementing overly aggressive security protocols.
 While these measures may seem effective in theory, I believe they often lead to: